Find Nursing Schools

 Private not-for-profit Public vs. Private

 There are 2,281 students at Doane Crete in total, 1,255 of which are undergraduates, and of those, 1,080 are full-time.
-It takes the average Doane Crete undergraduate about 4.2 years to complete their degree.
+For undergraduates at Doane Crete, the average graduation time is 4.2 years.

 #16